programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 #### Connecting to the database with a password stored in a configuration file

 The above example to connect is one way to make a connection.
-The connection method here stores the database connection information on a configuration file so that you don't have to type a password into a variable every time you start a new session in R. I found this to be a finicky process.
+The connection method described below stores the database connection information on a configuration file so that you do not have to type a password into a variable every time you start a new session in R. I found this to be a finicky process, but it is a more standard and secure way of protecting the credentials used to log into your database.
+This connection method will be used in the code for the remainder of this tutorial, but it can be subsituted with the connection method above.

-##### Create the .cnf file to store
+##### Create the .cnf file to store the MySQL database connection information

+1. Open a text editor, like notepad, paste in the items below, changing the password to the one you created for newspaper_search_results_user in the steps you did above to add a user to connect to the database.
 ```
 [newspaper_search_results]
 user=newspaper_search_results_user